|Guide||♦||130 Triplogs||1 Topic|

-This is a relatively new conservation area purchased by the state of Arizona in January of 2001 thus saving it from developers.
-Located just north of Cave Creek, it borders the Tonto National Forest with 2,154 acres of pristine high Sonoran desert terrain and has several trails of varying difficulty, some which connect with the Cave Creek Trail System.
+Spur Cross is a relatively new conservation area purchased by Arizona in January of 2001, thus saving it from developers.
+Located just north of Cave Creek and bordering the Tonto National Forest with 2,154 acres of pristine high Sonoran desert terrain.
+It has several trails of varying difficulty, some of which connect with the Cave Creek Trail System.

-This was one of the more beautiful hikes I've seen in recent months due to the wildflowers and the one red cardinal I saw as well as the diversity of the terrain.
-Due to this being a conservation area, many of the areas are closed to "off-trail" hiking but there are ranger-led activities to the petrolgyphs and Indian ruins that are scattered throughout the area.
-When we were hiking out we stopped and spoke to Judy, one of the hiking sponsers who gave us some history of the area.
+This was one of the more beautiful hikes I've seen in recent months due to the wildflowers, the one red cardinal I saw as well as the diversity of the terrain.
+Due to this being a conservation area, many of the areas are closed to "off-trail" hiking.
+Still, there are ranger-led activities to the petroglyphs and Indian ruins scattered throughout the area.
+When we were hiking out, we stopped and spoke to Judy, one of the hiking sponsors, who gave us some history of the area.
 It seems this area has a plethora of Indian settlement ruins which date back to early Hohokam, circa 1100.
 They offer guided tours of these areas monthly.